Sight-v/Sight/README.md

 # Sight

 Sight is an online API Monitoring Tool </br> </br>
-It provides proper tracking of API requests and users with the help of line charts and tables ! </br>
+Which provides proper tracking of API requests and users with the help of charts and tables basically how Rapid API does </br>
 Sight is perfect if you want to monitor the traffic of your API

 ## Features